Procaseycash/server-report-system/README.md

 ### Choice on Storage for AccessToken
-The use file system to avoid too many setup for in-memory cache like `redis` and store the token in `configs/secrets.json` then we can retrieve whenever it is needed to make other request.
+The use file system is implored to avoid too many setup for in-memory cache like `redis` and the token stored in `configs/secrets.json` so that we can retrieve whenever it is needed to make other requests.
-We check token expiration at every request made from the `json` stored and whenever token expires, Call is made to refresh for a new token and we store before we proceed to perform the actual request.
-The storing of the refresh token is asynchronous to avoid delay in API request cycle.
+We check token expiration at every request made from the `json` stored and once the token expires, a call is made to refresh the token and we store the new token before we proceed to perform the actual request.
+The storing of the refreshed token is asynchronous to avoid delay in API request cycle.